APILabs/Datapower-tutorials/Openshift/Lab2/Labs-2.md

     - The below resources do not have the namespace mentioned in the yamls, so when running the below commands be careful of the namespace.

+7. The config maps and secrets are to be created for the below :
+    - IDP domain config
+    - IDP domain local
+    - IDP Domain certs

+    To create the config map of the config
+    ``` ```

+        To create the config map of the local
+    ``` ```

+        To create the config map of the certs
+    ``` ```

-7. Execute the commands to create the yaml files and create the resources.
+    Execute the commands to create the yaml files and create the resources.
     - Execute the below commands :
-        - oc apply admin-secret.yaml
-            This creates the secret for the admin password
-        - oc apply web-mgmt-config.yaml
-            This yaml consists of the below cfg file to enable the webui :
-                ```ssh
-                web-mgmt
-                admin-state enabled
-                local-address 0.0.0.0
-                port 9090
-                save-config-overwrite
-                idle-timeout 9000
-                ssl-config-type server
-                exit

-                ```
-        - oc apply datapower.yaml
+        - oc apply -f datapower.yaml
-            This yaml is the basic custom resource definition to create a datapower service
+            This yaml is the custom resource definition to create a datapower service along with the configuration of the IDP service and certificates
-        - oc apply webui-service.yaml
+        - oc apply demo-service.yaml
-            This service exposes the webui from the datapower container
+            This service exposes the demo service port from the datapower container
-        - oc apply webui-route.yaml
+        - oc apply demo-route.yaml
-            This route exposes the webui from the datapower outside the openshift container
+            This route exposes the demo service endpoint from the datapower outside the openshift container